opencrvs/documentation/v1.9.0/README.md

 * to explore the OpenCRVS functionality, take a look at the [Product Specifications](product-specifications/functional-architecture.md) and the [Default Configuration for Farajaland](default-configuration/intro-to-farajaland.md)
 * to understand how OpenCRVS works technically, go to [Technology](technology/architecture/)
 * to setup you own OpenCRVS project, then go to [Setup](setup/1.-establish-project-and-team.md)
+* to run OpenCRVS on your laptop, take a look at the [Quick Start](setup/3.-installation/3.1-set-up-a-development-environment).
+* to technically configure OpenCRVS, go to [Configure](setup/3.-installation/3.2-set-up-your-own-country-configuration).
+* to deploy to a server, a configured version of OpenCRVS, go to [Deploy](setup/3.-installation/3.3-set-up-a-server-hosted-environment).
 * to see what's coming next for OpenCRVS, see the [Product Roadmap](general/product-roadmap.md)

 {% hint style="info" %}